sLill/Windows-Grep/WindowsGrep/WindowsGrep/Resources/ReadMe.txt

--t	--filetype-inclusion=		: Filters all files of non-specified type (comma or semicolon delimited) -T	--filetype-exclusion=		: Filters files of specified type (comma or semicolon delimited) -k	--filenames-only		: Match against file names rather than file content -w	--write=			: Write output to specified filepath
+-t	--filetype-inclusion=		: Filters all files of non-specified type (comma or semicolon delimited) -T	--filetype-exclusion=		: Filters files of specified type (comma or semicolon delimited) -k	--filenames-only		: Match against file names rather than file content -R	--replace=			: Replace text in matched files (surround with ' or ") -w	--write=			: Write output to specified filepath